KASHMIR BHAVAN

 Objectives

-• To foster resilience, unity, and cultural continuity among the displaced community affect by the turmoil.
+• To foster resilience, unity, and cultural continuity among the displaced community affected by the turmoil.

 • Preserving cultural heritage by safeguarding traditional arts, literature, rituals and religious practices through community events and other various activities.